UKCloud/documentation/articles/connectivity/conn-faq-psn-police.md

 ## What is the Enhanced Regime?

-The Enhanced Regime is sometimes referred to as the PSN in Policing (Protect), which is a set of controls over and above PSN encryption.
-It's generally used to exchange data between police and non-police organisations.
+The Enhanced Regime is sometimes referred to as the PSN in Policing (Protect), which is a set of controls over and above the encryption that is run on parts of the PSN that were PSN-P when it was a separate network to PSN-A. It's generally used to exchange data between police and non-police organisations.

 ## Why are there two policing networks?

-The PSN-P is based on the IPED (Inter-Provider Encryption Domain) to enable multiple DNSPs to provide competition.
-The downside of this is that this introduces latency issues and throughput concerns.
+Legacy PSN-P was based on the IPED (Inter-Provider Encryption Domain) to enable multiple DNSPs to provide competition.
+Since the merge of PSN-A and -P this IPED still exists with those connections that were PSN-P before the flattening, however the downside of IPED is that this introduces latency issues and throughput concerns.
 There are also a lot of non-police organisations on the PSN-P so police have less trust of this community.
-Due to this, non-police organisations will use the PSN-P with additional controls (Enhanced Regime), as this is easier to consume, but police will use the CUG over the PSN-A (PSN for Policing).
+Due to this, non-police organisations will use the PSN-P with additional controls (Enhanced Regime), as this is easier to consume, but police will use the CUG over the PSN (PSN for Policing).

 ## Can data get between the PSN for Policing CUG and the Enhanced Regime?